1963–64 Real Madrid CF season: Summary

 Miguel Muñoz continued refreshing the squad, which he started last season, with Araquistáin as goalkeeper, Pachín, Zoco in defense, and forwards, Serena and Grosso, playing along Amancio as the beginning of a new era in the club.

 The team clinched its tenth League title, the fourth in a row.
 In the European Cup, the squad reached the Final against Helenio Herrera's Inter losing the trophy by a 1–3 defeat.
 The Final was the last official match for Alfredo Di Stéfano for the club (Note: Di Stefano played on 10 June 1964 a friendly match in Rouen.) due to chairman Santiago Bernabéu choosing not to renew his contract and disagreements with head coach Miguel Muñoz over marking Inter' star Giacinto Facchetti.
 (Note: According to Di Stefano:"It happened what I'm afraid, they attack with Jair, pulling Pachín out of the defensive line, and Milani, pulling Santamaría.
 Isidro was lonely, without mission.
 Milani moves to the wing, pulling Santamaría out of the line, and Zoco has to go deep to the center abandoning midfield.
 So, they attack with 2 and we defending with 4.
 In the midfield they are more players.
 They got the game".)
 On 24 June 1964 the club broadcast an official statement with Di Stefano out of Real Madrid after 11 seasons, during which he won 8 League titles and 5 European Cups.

-In the Copa del Generalísimo, the club reached quarter-finals where it was defeated by Atlético Madrid (Note: Played without Di Stéfano and Puskás) in a tie-breaker match following a 3–3 aggregate draw.
+In the Copa del Generalísimo, the club reached the quarter-finals where it was defeated by Atlético Madrid (Note: Played without Di Stéfano and Puskás) in a tie-breaker match following a 3–3 aggregate draw.